mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     }
     ```

-    The easier solution is to place the tests in separate solution and then invoke the make process for the solution that contains your input programmatically, so you can assert over the output.
-An example implementation how the make process is invoked can be found in the [mbeddr-c part](http://127.0.0.1:63320/node?ref=r%3A35144171-bbda-419f-9015-4d1f075e1db4%28com.mbeddr.core.runconfiguration.pluginSolution.plugin%29%2F7943990500389317776).
+    The easier solution is to place the tests in a separate solution and then invoke the make process for the solution that contains your input programmatically, so you can assert over the output.
+An example implementation of how the make process is invoked can be found in the [mbeddr-c part](http://127.0.0.1:63320/node?ref=r%3A35144171-bbda-419f-9015-4d1f075e1db4%28com.mbeddr.core.runconfiguration.pluginSolution.plugin%29%2F7943990500389317776).

     {{ answer_by('coolya') }}